fyne-io/developer.fyne.io/tutorial/write-custom-widget.md

 }
 ```

-This updates required any canvas objects and calls their respective Refresh() methods to force them to re-display the data.
+This updates the canvas objects and calls their respective Refresh() methods to force them to re-display the data.

 We finish with the remaining methods of the ```fyne.WidgetRenderer``` interface